SCPR/api-docs/KPCC/v2/README.md

 * `start_time` - (Integer) The <strong>Unix Timestamp</strong> for the date/time to
   start the block.
   Maximum is 1 month from now. **Requesting further than 1 month in the future will return a 400 bad request.**
-  (default: Beginning of this week).
+  (default: Beginning of this week, MONDAY).
 * `length` - (Integer) The number of seconds of schedule to retrieve.
   Maximum is 1 week. (default: 1 week).